davidomullan/odin-tic-tac-toe/README.md

 ## Instructions
 1. Download and Install the latest [Ruby](https://www.ruby-lang.org)
 2. Run `ruby tic_tac_toe.rb`
-3. Enter a name for player 1 (X)
+3. Enter a name for player 1
-4. Enter a name for player 2 (O)
+4. Enter a name for player 2
-5. Play tic-tac-toe!
+5. On your turn, enter between 1 and 9 for space selection
+6. Three spaces in a straight line wins!